melkes/API-CSharp-Dotnet/README.md

   - `dotnet run`
 - You may be asked to enter your system password

-### Testing with Swagger
+### Testing endpoints with Swagger
 - In a web browser, navigate to https://localhost:5001/swagger/index.html.
+Here you can find all of the available endpoints for the API.
 - Try a search query with GET, create an entry with POST, search by entry id with GET {id}, edit an entry with PUT, or remove one with DELETE.
   - Click the dropdown for the chosen method, then click "Try it out"

 ### Paging
-In order to test the pagination function, use the included `.sql` file.
+- To test the pagination feature in the [Swagger UI](https://localhost:5001/swagger/index.html), click on the GET method, and then "Try it out".
+Enter numbers for both `PageNumber` and `PageSize`, and click "Execute".
+For example, if you were to set a Page Number of 3 and a Page Size of 5, it will return the third page of five entries, entries 11-15.

+### SQL Test File
+- For ease of testing, you may wish to use the included `.sql` test file.
+This file contains a table with 50 rows of correctly formatted data.
+To use it:
   - Open MySQLWorkbench and select Data Import/Restore from the Administration tab
   - Choose "Import from Self-Contained File" and select `shelter_api_pets.sql` from this repository
   - Open `appsettings.json` and change line 10 so that your database is set to `shelter_api_pets`
+  - run `dotnet ef database update`

 ## Known Bugs
 No known bugs